 We encourage all students to develop an interest in sport, not just for competition but as part of a healthy lifestyle and a rich social life.
 Our main College sports are: football and hockey in the autumn, hockey and rugby in the spring and cricket and tennis in summer.

 For those who excel in sport, there are opportunities in all year groups to play for the College, especially in rugby, football, hockey and cricket.
 Our teams regularly play against other schools and go on tours to Guernsey, the UK and further afield.
 Many of our top sportsmen play for island squads and represent Jersey.

-Our wide range of sports help boys develop their sense of team spirit and the drive to pursue their personal bests in both individual and team sports.
+Our wide range of sports help students develop their sense of team spirit and the drive to pursue their personal bests in both individual and team sports.
 The Blomfield Trophy is an annual competition awarded to the highest scoring House in the sports that are taught as part of the PE curriculum and CCF: athletics, badminton, cricket, cross-country, football, hockey, rugby, shooting, squash, swimming and tennis.

 Combined Cadet Force (CCF)

 The Combined Cadet Force is a uniformed youth organisation for students from Year 9 that continues to be one of most popular enrichment activities.
 It is also open to students from our sister school, Jersey College for Girls.
 Students have the option to join the Army, Royal Navy or Royal Air Force sections from Year 9.